 Once a respite allocation is approved and you are notified of your quarterly allocation, the family determines who will provide respite support, schedule it at convenient times, and pay the provider directly within the hourly amount approved and up to the approved quarterly allocation.
-The family will then submit a reimbursement voucher to access respite funds that they paid up front to their chosen provider.
+The family will then submit a reimbursement voucher to access respite funds they paid to their chosen provider.

-Note: Parents, and other persons responsible for day to day care, cannot be reimbursed with respite funds.
+Note: Parents and other persons responsible for day-to-day care cannot be reimbursed with respite funds.

-Respite Guide for Families Electronic Respite Reimbursement
+Respite Guide for FamiliesElectronic Respite Reimbursement 2024 Respite Calendar